Showing posts with label Bvlgari. Show all posts

 Photo: Macy's - Costs far less, and yet still a pretty little thing.

-You never want to pay top dollar for inferior stones, but perhaps don't mind spending a lot less for treated (and disclosed treatments of) emeralds in a pretty setting.
+You never want to pay top dollar for inferior gemstones, but perhaps don't mind spending a lot less for disclosed treated emeralds in a pretty setting.
 Or a lighter hue that is still appealing at a lower cost.
 A fair trade-off.

 Do you have emeralds in your jewelry box?